Pastoral Care at Wollaston

 Mrs Steadman: first aid and medical needs

 Mrs Elmes: Head of Behaviour and Attendance

 How to Get Help from the Pastoral Support Team

 - Students have daily access to their form tutor during the form period.

 - Appointments to see a head of year or a student support officer can be made by visiting Mrs Halliday in the pastoral support centre before school starts, at breaktime or lunchtime, or after school.

 - Students can also use the Worried at Wollaston QR codes that are around the school to request an appointment.

-- Students and parents can email email@example.com
+- Students can email firstname.lastname@example.org

 - For any concerns regarding any issues regarding discrimination are classed as protected characteristics by the Equalities Act 2010, students can email email@example.com